 Applicants who watched our MRC LID Applicant Workshop recordings will have heard from a few of our students there.
+Also, applicants who attended the MRC LID Applicant-Cohort drop-in session will have had the opportunity to ask questions about their experiences at that time.

-Shortlisted applicants are welcome to contact current students to find out about their experiences.
+You are welcome to contact current students to find out about their experiences.
+They may or may not be available to answer.
+If they do not respond to your email request please accept this (it might not be a good time for them).
 Details of our current and past students are shown on our MRC LID website.